Seated Dumbbell Row

 Follow these step-by-step instructions to perform Seated Dumbbell Row with proper form and technique.

-Sit on a bench with your feet flat on the floor and lean slightly forward.
+Sit on a flat bench with your feet firmly on the floor, holding a dumbbell in each hand.

-Lower the dumbbells back to the starting position with control.
+Slowly lower the dumbbells back to the starting position with control, extending your arms fully.

 Secondary Muscles